ir-trevi/TM-simulator/syntax.md

 ```
 This doesn't imply that the two sets of symbols needs to be identical because when expanding the tuple, the first `Current symbol` is matched with the first `New symbol` and so on.

-The only limitation is that they both need to have the same number of symbols or `New symbol` has only 1 symbol (and not the other way around, else the machine wil be non-deterministic).
+The only limitation is that they both need to have the same number of symbols or `New symbol` has only 1 symbol (and not the other way around, otherwise the machine wil be non-deterministic).

 Here's an example using different symbols sets:
 ```